 If you don’t have the patience to deal with battery packs or don’t need/want absolute portability, I would check out the Mighty.
-With the Mighty, you get double the battery life, quicker heat ups, and on vape temp display.
+With the Mighty, you get double the battery life of the average portable vaporizer, quicker heat ups, and on vape temp display.
 But lose USB charging and the pocketability aspect.
 I usually get around 6-8 sessions on a full charge with the Mighty.
 Whereas I get about 2-3 with the Crafty.

 Based on: Taste, Density, Temp

 Firefly 2 Vaporizer ($329)

 The Firefly 2 is premium “pure convection” portable vaporizer made by Firefly Vapor.
 The Firefly 2 comes with 5 different temp settings for dry herbs and one for cocentrates.
 It comes with two replaceable rechargeable batteries, pre-heats in less than 10 seconds and requires below average cleaning/maitenance.